Sanarazaaa/Mental-Disorder-Classification-Using-Random-Forest/README.md

 ### What I Discovered

-While the results were encouraging, the model wasn’t perfect.
 I noticed that it often confused two specific disorders: Major Depressive Disorder (MDD) and Persistent Depressive Disorder (PDD).
 Each was misclassified as the other once.

 This made sense when I looked closer — the sample size for both was extremely small (only two samples each), and their symptom patterns overlapped a lot.
 That explained why the model had a harder time telling them apart.